Physiological Role

 Chronic stress.
 Cortisol promotes hepatic gluconeogenesis and reduces glucose uptake by muscle cells.
 Prolonged stress maintains cortisol levels that oppose insulin action.

 Age.
-Insulin sensitivity naturally declines with age.
+Insulin sensitivity tends on average to decline with age, without that decline being inevitable.
 This makes HOMA-IR monitoring particularly relevant after forty.

 In the Singular Formula